breakthatbass/conway/README.md

 conway -u
 ```
 ## Available start patterns
-Right now there are only three available starting patterns built into this program:
+Right now there are only four available starting patterns built into this program:
 - random
 - glider
 - blinker